Salt-Mc/Flare-On/FlareOn11/Ch07/Readme.md

 Now we have private key you can put it use it to compute the shared secret. ss = K.Q'

-Now use the shared secret and hash it decrypt the comms and get the flag
+Now use the shared secret and hash it to get the chacha20 key.
+Then use the key to decrypt the comms and get the flag

 ## Final script
 Run `final_decrypt_comms.py` to get the flag